What to know about the omicron variant of the coronavirus

 Britain, Singapore, Japan and Israel announced travel bans or quarantine rules for air passengers arriving from the southern African region.
 The European Union and the United States have also announced restrictions on flights from southern Africa.

+The U.S. restrictions will apply to travelers from South Africa, Botswana, Zimbabwe, Namibia, Lesotho, Eswatini, Mozambique and Malawi.
+They do not apply to American citizens and lawful permanent residents.
+President Biden, in a statement, said the move is “a precautionary measure,” and urged Americans to get vaccinated and get booster shots.

+“If you have not gotten vaccinated, or have not taken your children to get vaccinated, now is the time,” he said.

-Meanwhile, South Africa, in a statement Friday, called the United Kingdom’s decision to enact a ban “rushed,” urging caution.
-The nation’s health minister, Joe Phaahla, criticized the travel bans, characterizing them as a “draconian reaction.”
+Officials in South Africa expressed concern about the travel bans.
+The nation’s health minister, Joe Phaahla, characterized them as a “draconian reaction.”

 “It really doesn’t look scientific in any way,” he said.
 “That kind of reaction is quite a knee-jerk and panicked and almost wants to put a blame on other countries rather than work together.”